nicolasalberti00/fj/README.md

 # fj - formatjson

-A command-line utility to format JSON code from sources like URLs, CLI or file with the result getting beautified and automatically copied to the clipboard.
+I built this simple program to be able to parse JSON without the use of an online tool, even better if it used the terminal.
+So I built it.

 ## Features

-- Format JSON from files, URLs, or standard input
+- Format JSON from files, URLs, pipes or standard input
 - Customize indentation spaces
 - Sort object keys
 - Automatic clipboard integration